mkdoherty/assignment03/README.mkdanswers.md

 6\.
 Get a bag of Skittles or M&Ms.  Are the candies evenly distributed amongst the different colors?
 Justify your conclusion.

-No for one bag but with an increase in the sample size of bags the candy colors would be evenly distributed.
+I didn't get a bag of candy but my thinking is maybe not for one bag, but with an increase in the sample size of bags the candy colors would be evenly distributed.
+Which would also justify the increase in sample size for the Stelara project.